 Sellers/servicers may not deliver a mortgage loan to Fannie Mae that is in the process of being refinanced.
 Fannie Mae considers the delivery of a seasoned mortgage loan that is in the process of being refinanced as a form of targeting, and is therefore unacceptable, even if no agreement for future refinancing was entered into at the time of origination.
 The seller/servicer must have in place procedures to ensure that it does not deliver to Fannie Mae any mortgage loan that it is in the process of refinancing or acquiring from, or funding for, a third-party originator.

 Similarly, a seller/servicer may not deliver a mortgage to Fannie Mae if the seller/servicer (or any affiliate or third-party originator) and the borrower have entered into an arrangement for special terms (such as reduced fees) for a future refinance of the mortgage - unless the seller/servicer obtains a negotiated contract from Fannie Mae that allows delivery of the mortgage loan in spite of its shortened prepayment expectation.
-If the seller/servicer believes that there might be such a refinance agreement, the seller/servicer should contact its lead Fannie Mae regional office (see E-1-03, List of Contacts) to determine whether the mortgage is eligible for delivery.
+If the seller/servicer believes that there might be such a refinance agreement, the seller/servicer should contact its Fannie Mae customer account team to determine whether the mortgage is eligible for delivery.

 Refinancing arrangements that call for the seller/servicer to advance a number of payments on the borrower’s behalf and then to refinance the mortgage once the agreed-upon payments have been advanced are not permitted.